esx-community/esx_cratedelivery/README.md

 # esx_cratedelivery
 Laptops around the island of San Andreas connected to the dark web.
-Place your order and quickly pick it up before someone else does!
-There's only some coordinates so don't forget to fill the config up with coordinates.
+You can access these laptops to order weapons, place your order and quickly pick it up before someone else does!
+Upon placing an order a global message will be sent to all players, to spice it all up.
 ![script preview](https://i.imgur.com/JqKPt60.jpg)

 ### Reqirements